Pylons/pyramid/docs/narr/introduction.rst

 Extend your application
 ~~~~~~~~~~~~~~~~~~~~~~~

-Pyramid add-ons extend the core of the framework with useful abilities.
-There
+:app:`Pyramid` add-ons extend the core of the framework with useful abilities.
-are add-ons available for your favorite template language, SQL and NoSQL
+There are add-ons available for your favorite template language, SQL and NoSQL
 databases, authentication services and more.

-Supported Pyramid add-ons are held to the same demanding standards as the
+Supported :app:`Pyramid` add-ons are held to the same demanding standards as
-framework itself.
-You will find them to be fully tested and well documented.
+the framework itself.
+You will find them to be fully tested and well
+documented.

 .. seealso::